Angular-Wave/angular.ts/CONTRIBUTING.md

-# Contributing to AngularJS
+# Contributing to AngularTS

-We'd love for you to contribute to our source code and to make AngularJS even better than it is today!
+We'd love for you to contribute to our source code and to make AngularTS even better than it is today!
 Here are the guidelines we'd like you to follow:

 - [Code of Conduct](#coc)